mxmlnkn/rapidgzip/results/benchmarks/benchmarkIOWrite.md

  1. Similarly to /dev/shm, all 5 write methods (p)write(v) and fwrite reach similar maximum bandwidths.
     Writing into an emptied file           : 2.0 GB/s
     Writing into a sparsely allocated file : 2.6 GB/s
-    Writing into a truncated file          : 2.8 GB/s
+    Writing into a preallocated file       : 2.8 GB/s
  2. Similarly to /dev/shm, pwritev and writev require at least a chunk size of 4 KiB but from there are relatively stable.
 Note that the total data, considering the chunk count, in ALL cases is much larger than the chunk size used for pwrite and write.